dingdl/dingdl.github.io/content/about.md

 +++
-title = "About"
+title = "About Me"
 date = "2021-02-20"
 aliases = ["introduction"]
 [ author ]
   name = "Ding Luo"
 +++

 Hello there!
 Welcome to my personal website.
-I am a researcher and data scientist based in the Netherlands.
+I am a (researcher-turned) data scientist based in the Netherlands.
-Born and raise in Northwest China, I have spent most of my life in Europe in the past decade, with my master's and PhD obtained respectively from KTH Royal Institue of Technology in Sweden and Delft University of Technology in the Netherlands.
+Currently I work for Shell primarily in the space of E-Mobility data analytics.
+I joined Shell as an [AI resident](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai/shell-ai-residency-programme.html) straight after after completing my PhD program at TU Delft.
+Check out the [research page](../research) for more details about what I did to earn the title of Dr.

-Currently I work for Shell on its centralized data science team.
-I am particularly interested in the digitalization of mobility and energy sectors.
+In addition to my full-time role, I am also a guest researcher hosted by TU Delft's [AI for Mobility (AIM) Lab](https://www.tudelft.nl/citg/aim).
+The main purpose of this 0-fte role is to seek research and education collaboration opportunities at the intersection of data science, energy and mobility.

-My project experience includes:
+[comment]: <> (My project experience includes:)

-- Road safety analytics with [IVMS data](https://en.wikipedia.org/wiki/IVMS) (Joint project with Microsoft)
+[comment]: <> (- Road safety analytics with [IVMS data]&#40;https://en.wikipedia.org/wiki/IVMS&#41; &#40;Joint project with Microsoft&#41;)

-- Road transport analytics on Shell's retail fuel products for the [DACH region](https://en.wiktionary.org/wiki/DACH)
+[comment]: <> (- Road transport analytics on Shell's retail fuel products for the [DACH region]&#40;https://en.wiktionary.org/wiki/DACH&#41;)

-- Predictive maintenance of compressors with process information (PI) tag data
+[comment]: <> (- Predictive maintenance of compressors with process information &#40;PI&#41; tag data)

 During my PhD, I worked on two EU Horizon 2020 R&D projects which fully funded my research.